-arteducation_img200901 The Department of Art and Education provides multifaceted education from practical creative activities to theoretical research on topics including the educational role of art and aesthetic human development.
+The Art and Education course provides multifaceted education from practical creative activities to theoretical research on topics including the educational role of art and aesthetic human development.

-In practical creative activities, the Department seeks to raise the level of each student’s specialized skills as practitioners while broadening their perspective of artistic expression.
+In practical creative activities, the course seeks to raise the level of each student’s specialized skills as practitioners while broadening their perspective of artistic expression.
 At the same time, students undertake research to deepen their theoretical understanding of artistic creation, examining issues such as the ideas at the root of expression and the essential role of art in human development.
-The Department are also promoting the interdisciplinary links with other fields such as medicine and welfare.
+The course also promotes interdisciplinary links with other fields such as medicine and welfare.

 Since 2007 the half part of the Department of Artistic Anatomy has joined us.